The Cyan Language

 Prototype {\tt CatchWithMessage} catchs all exceptions.
-It prints a message specific to the exception thrown and prints the stack of called methods: \begin{cyan} object CatchWithMessage public fun eval: (:e CyException) [ Out println: "Exception #{e prototypeName} was thrown"; System printMethodStack; System exit ] end \end{cyan}
+It prints a message specific to the exception thrown and prints the stack of called methods: \begin{cyan} object CatchWithMessage func eval: (CyException e) { Out println: "Exception ", e prototypeName, " was thrown"; System printMethodStack; System exit } end \end{cyan}

-An exception prototype may define an {\tt eval:} method in such a way that it may be used as a catch parameter: \begin{cyan} object ZeroException extends CyException public fun eval: (:e ZeroException) [ Out println: "Zero exception was thrown"; System exit ] end ...
+An exception prototype may define an {\tt eval:} method in such a way that it may be used as a catch parameter: \begin{cyan} object ExceptionZero extends CyException func eval: (ExceptionZero e) { Out println: "Zero exception was thrown"; System exit } end ...

-// inside some method [ n = In readInt; if ( n == 0 ) [ throw: ZeroException ]; ... ] catch: ZeroException; \end{cyan} This is confusing.
+// inside some method { n = In readInt; if n == 0 { throw: ExceptionZero } ... } catch: ExceptionZero; \end{cyan} This is confusing.
 But somehow it makes sense: the exception, which represents an error, provides its own treatment (which is just a message).
-Guimarães \cite{jose04} suggests that a library that may throw exceptions should also supply catch objects to handle these exceptions.
+Guimarães \cite{Jose:GreenSite:Online} suggests that a library that may throw exceptions should also supply catch objects to handle these exceptions.
 It could even supply an hierarchy of exceptions for each set of related exceptions.
 For example, if the library has a prototype for file handling, it should also has a catch prototype with a default behavior for the exceptions that may be thrown.
-And sub-prototypes with alternative treatments and messages.
+And subprototypes with alternative treatments and messages.

-Since exceptions and theirs treatment are objects, they can be put in a hash table used for choosing the right treatment when an exception is thrown. \begin{cyan} object CatchTable public fun init [ // assume [* and *] delimit a literal hash table table = [* ZeroException : CatchExit<ZeroException>, NegException : CatchAll, RadiusException: [ |:e RadiusException| Out println: "Radius #{e radius} is not valid" ], TriangleException: CatchTriangle
+Since exceptions and theirs treatment are objects, they can be put in a hash table used for choosing the right treatment when an exception is thrown. \begin{cyan} object CatchTable func init { table = [ Any -> Any, // just to set the type of the table ExceptionZero -> CatchWarning<ExceptionZero>, ExceptionNeg -> CatchAll, ExceptionBig -> { (: ExceptionBig e :) Out println: "Number " ++ e number ++ " is too big" }, ExceptionNum -> CatchNum